quintype/malibu/tutorial/preview.md

 ## Steps to implement the feature

-If you are using Malibu, then you don't need to do anything.
-The preview feature that is already implemented in malibu by default.

-But if you are not using malibu, then you need to do the following steps:-
+You need to do the following steps:-

 ## Add routes for home page preview and story page preview